ryul99/pytorch-project-template/README.md

 ## Train

-- `python trainer.py -c config/path/to/file -n model_name`
+- `python trainer.py -c config/path/to/file -n training_name`
+    - If training name is specified in config, you can omit training name in command line argument.